withastro/docs/src/pages/en/guides/cms/storyblok.md

 stub: true
 ---

-Storyblok is an [official CMS partner](https://astro.build/blog/storyblok-partnership/).
-A full guide is coming soon!

 [Storyblok](https://www.storyblok.com/) is a component based headless CMS that allows you to manage your content by creating reusable components.